radityapujamurti/radityapujamurti.github.io/_posts/2022-02-11-deploy-back-testing-tool-to-heroku.md

 title: Deploying Trading Strategy Back Test Tool To Heroku
 tags: data_science
 cover:
 excerpt: After building the back test tool, it is time to share it with others.
+The tool is free to use and hopefully can show that most trading strategies are not profitable.
 ---

 ![](/images/blog/streamlit_intro/deploy-heroku.png)